“Search engine optimization” has always been an odd term as it’s somewhat misleading. After all, we’re not optimizing search engines.

 But even if we’re overestimating the effect of engagement on rankings, it still makes good sense from a business point of view.
 It costs a lot to get the first visit, but a whole lot less to keep happy visitors coming back, particularly on brand searches.

-We partnered with Media.net to offer our readers a 10% earning bonus for their first 3 months in the program.
-If you click this link and sign up today, Media.net will add an extra 10% to your earnings.
+We partnered with Media.net to offer you a 10% earning bonus for your first 3 months in their program.
+When you click this link and sign up today, Media.net will add an extra 10%.

 Application only takes a couple minutes.
 Account approval may take 4 or 5 business days to about a week.
 Once your account is approved, each additional site you submit must also be approved, but your account representative can help with that and getting additional sites approved should take a day or less.